srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

   * **X300 USRP**: high-performance FPGA-based SDR front-end, including two complete RF chains and 10GE connectivity for high-speed I/Q sample exchange.
 It will constitute the NSA SRS eNB front-end.
   * **x86 host #0**: will host the NSA SRS eNB transmitter to provide both 4G and 5G DL signals.
   * **x86 host #1**: will provide SSH access to the ZCU111 board, in order to control the embedded NSA SRS UE.
 Will also display run-time DL metrics.
+  * **octoclock**: will provide a shared 10 MHz reference signal between the ZCU111 board and the x300 USRP device.

 Hardware Setup
 --------------